 Exhibitors were skeptical of “Oz” a year ago at an industry convention, saying the film “seemed a little talky without much action,” according to Matthew Harrigan, a Wunderlich Securities analyst in Denver who has a hold rating on Disney stock.

 That should ward off comparisons with ‘Jack the Giant Slayer,’’ last weekend’s Warner Bros. release based on the classic children’s tale “Jack and the Beanstalk.”

-That film, produced at a cost of about $200 million, collected $27.2 million in its U.S. debut, with the studio, a division of Time Warner Inc. (TWX), now counting on international ticket sales and home video to take up the slack.
+That film, produced at a cost of about $200 million, collected $27.2 million in its U.S. debut, with the studio, a division of Time Warner Inc. (TWX:US), now counting on international ticket sales and home video to take up the slack.